ndy01/FCD-S22-62275/Anqi_Alexandra/README.md

 ## Instructions for Use

 This project uses a Grasshopper script— which is a file that contains the algorithm to generatively design our spaceframe.
-You must have Rhino 7 to open the Anqi_Alexandra_Final_Model_script.gh file.
+You must have Rhino 7 to open the [Anqi_Alexandra_Final_Model_script file](https://github.com/l00sed/FCD-S22-62275/blob/7e7f06e2b88e69d09bde91e20efe124b639f2230/Anqi_Alexandra/Anqi_Alexandra_Final_Model_script.gh) file.
 The Grasshopper script requires downloading the Rhino Plugin Ladybug and Lunchbox to run the daylight simulations as well as the responsive simulations.

 **Dependencies**